 - Walt Disney Company — The mission of The Walt Disney Company is to entertain, inform and inspire people around the globe through the power of unparalleled storytelling, reflecting the iconic brands, creative minds, and innovative technologies that make ours the world’s premier entertainment company.

-Mission vs. Vision: Know who you are and where you’re going
+Mission and vision statements: Know who you are and where you’re going

 The mission statement focuses on today and what we do, and the vision statement focuses on tomorrow and what we want to become.
 Both are important to a company’s survival.

 Call it the essence, beating heart, or the defining characteristic — whatever you call it, make sure your mission and vision statements are clearly defined and understood for the sake of your content and your company.

 Get a content mission and a content vision statement down on paper.
 Share it with your team members.
 Then you can measure your future content efforts against the two.
 And although they are not slogans or taglines themselves, they should definitely help inform them and all your content.

 Knowing who you are and where you’re going is the foundation of an organization’s success.
 So, who are you?
 And, where are you going?